PersiaML/tutorials/src/inference/index.md

         return [data]
 ```

-## 2. Prepare model
+## 2. Save and load PersiaML model

-The sparse part and dense part of a PerisaML model are saved separately.
+The sparse part and the dense part of a PerisaML model are saved separately.

-For dense part, it can be saved directly through torch api, like [TorchScript], for example:
+For the dense part, it is saved directly by PyTorch with [TorchScript]:

 ```python
 jit_model = torch.jit.script(model)
 jit_model.save('/your/model/dir/you_model_name.pth')
 ```

-Then, use [torch-model-archiver] to package all model artifacts into a single model archive file.
-This file can then be redistributed and served by anyone using TorchServe.
+Then, to serve the dense part with TorchServe, use [torch-model-archiver] to package it.

 ```bash
 torch-model-archiver --model-name you_model_name --version 1.0 --serialized-file /your/model/dir/you_model_name.pth --handler /your/model/dir/persia_handler.py
 ```

-Sparse model can be saved by PerisaML api, see [Model Checkpointing](../model-checkpointing/index.md).
+Sparse model can be saved and loaded with PerisaML Python API, see [Model Checkpointing](../model-checkpointing/index.md) for details.

-## 3. Deploy torchserve and Perisa servers
+## 3. Deploy PerisaML services and TorchServe

-torchserve is launched by this command:
+TorchServe can be launched with:

 ```bash
 torchserve --start --ncs --model-store /workspace/serve/model/ --models you_model_name.mar
 ```

-There are configures in `PersiaInferConfig` in `global_config.yaml` when deploy embedding servers and middlewware for inference.
+There are configurations in `PersiaInferConfig` in `global_config.yaml` when deploy embedding servers and middlewware for inference.

 ```yaml
 PersiaInferConfig: